IBM/openshift-on-ibm-cloud-workshops/1-understanding-openshift/Part2.md

 To create your own OpenShift Cluster on IBM Cloud follow these steps.

-__Note:__ This is not available with an IBM Cloud Lite Account!
+__Note:__ This is not available with a free IBM Cloud Lite Account!

-1. Log on to the IBM Cloud, go to the Catalog, open the category "Containers" and select "Red Hat OpenShift Cluster"
+1. Log on to the [IBM Cloud](https://cloud.ibm.com), go to the Catalog, open the category "Containers" and select "Red Hat OpenShift Cluster"

 ![OS Catalog](images/os_cloud_catalog.png)

 2. In the next dialog simply click "Create"

 3. Fill out the form with
-   * a name (1)
+   * a Cluster name (1)
-   * a region (2) like North America or Central Europe
+   * a Geography or region (2) like North America, Europe, or Asia Pacific
-   * single zone is perfect for this workshop (3)
+   * Single zone is perfect for this workshop (3)
    * a datacenter of your choice (4)

 ![OS Create 1g](images/os_create_cluster1.png)